 sample elevator speech

-Obviously, children assert themselves when asking each other “What’s your favourite colour?”
+Obviously, children assert themselves when asking each other, “What’s your favourite colour?”
 Self-employed adults and sales reps are wise to be equally assertive.
 Asking the elevator question gives the opportunity to give an elevator speech.
-Make it compelling.
-You could hook new prospects and get more sales.
+If you listen carefully and demonstrate sincere understanding of the problems you solve, you can make it compelling.
+That could hook new prospects and get more sales.

 - Glenn R Harrington, Articulate Consultants Inc.